The Beginning Stages of...

-The Beginning Stages of... is the debut album from The Polyphonic Spree.
+The Beginning Stages of... is the debut studio album from The Polyphonic Spree.
 The US re-release version of the album has both the original CD plus a bonus CD that features four alternate tracks and a music video for the single version of "Light and Day".
 The UK re-release is identical to the original release.
 The album is also available on gatefold vinyl.

 Track listing

 All songs written by Tim DeLaughter.